symfony/symfony-docs/cookbook/upgrade/major_version.rst

 ----------------------------------

 During the lifecycle of a major release, new features are added and method signatures and public API usages are changed.
-However, minor versions should not contain any backwards compatibility changes.
-It is made sure that there is a so-called *backwards compatibility layer* (or BC layer).
-This means that the old API will still work, while the new feature is used internally.
-This BC layer is then marked as *deprecated*, indicating that it will be removed/changed in the future.
+However, :doc:`minor versions </cookbook/upgrade/minor_version` should not contain any backwards compatibility changes.
+To accomplish this, the "old" (e.g. functions, classes, etc) code still works, but is marked as *deprecated*, indicating that it will be removed/changed in the future and that you should stop using it.

-The major version is the only time all existing BC layers are removed.
-However, if you make sure you've fixed all deprecated usages in the last version of the previous major version, you should be able to upgrade to the new major version without problems.
+When the major version is released (e.g. 3.0.0), all deprecated features and functionality are removed.
+So, as long as you've updated your code to stop using these deprecated features in the last version before the major (e.g.
+2.8.*), you should be able to upgrade without a problem.

 To help you with this, the last minor releases will trigger deprecated notices.
-For example, 2.7 and 2.8 trigger deprecated notices and if you do not have any notice while using 2.8, you can savely upgrade to 3.0.

-When visiting your application in the
-:doc:`dev environment </cookbook/configuration/environments>` in your browser,
-these notices are shown in the web dev toolbar:
+For example, 2.7 and 2.8 trigger deprecated notices.
+When visiting your application in the :doc:`dev environment </cookbook/configuration/environments>` in your browser, these notices are shown in the web dev toolbar:

 .. image:: /images/cookbook/deprecations-in-profiler.png